llnl/smith/src/docs/index.rst

 .. ## Copyright (c) Lawrence Livermore National Security, LLC and
-.. ## other Serac Project Developers.
+.. ## other Smith Project Developers.
 See the top-level COPYRIGHT file for details.
 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)

 =======
-Serac
+Smith
 =======

-Serac is a 3D implicit nonlinear thermal-structural simulation code.
+Smith is a 3D implicit nonlinear thermal-structural simulation code.
 Its primary purpose is to investigate multiphysics abstraction strategies and implicit finite element-based algorithm development for emerging computing architectures.
 It also serves as a proxy-app for LLNL's
 Smith code and heavily leverages the `MFEM finite element library <https://mfem.org/>`_.